How to apply

 These opportunities are funded from a wide variety of sources including: University of Reading, UK Research Councils, industry and charities.

-The University of Reading is one of the top 20 universities in the UK for research intensity and 98% of the research conducted here is internationally recognised, according the Research Excellence Framework (REF) 2014.
+The University of Reading is one of the top 20 universities in the UK for research intensity and 98% of the research conducted here is internationally recognised, according to the Research Excellence Framework (REF) 2014.

 Through the Graduate School, we have a building in which PhD students can work, meet, organise events and receive advice and support, which is an incredible added value that many other universities do not have.